Tottenham Mandem: OFB

 OFB (Original Farm Boys) is the current gang associated with the Broadwater Farm Estate.
-They were preceded by Star Gang, a road rap group from the 2000s and offshoot group from TMD which consisted of Headz (now known as Headie One) and Young RV (now known as RV), who later became prominent in the UK drill scene and formed part of the UK drill collective OFB.
+They were preceded by Star Gang, a road rap group from the 2000s, an offshoot group from TMD which consisted of Headz (now known as Headie One) and Young RV (now known as RV), who later became prominent in the UK drill scene and formed part of the UK drill collective OFB.

 In 2020, SJ, alongside four others (Sheareem Cookhorn, Tyrell "Trills" Graham, Shane "Sneakz" Lyons, and Ojay "O'Sav" Hamilton), was given a life sentence with a minimum of 21 years, following a court case at the Old Bailey for the murder of Kamali "K1" Gabbidon-Lynck in Wood Green.
 The group was said to be linked to the NPK.
 In protest of the sentence, Carl Stanbury, an electrician and alleged stepfather of Sneakz, jumped from the public gallery; he would be sentenced to 7 months in jail for doing so.
 SJ's sentence would later be reduced to a minimum of 19 years in 2021, which was announced via his Instagram account.

 In 2022, Bandokay, Double Lz and others were charged with violent disorder following a 2021 brawl at a Selfridges store, where two people were stabbed.

 Operation Dibiri

 In January 2014, it was reported that the Metropolitan Police had set up Operation Dibri to tackle the TMD.
 Detective Chief Inspectors Mark Foote stated the gang had "48 of Europe's most dangerous criminals", which he claimed included Mark Duggan.
 The operation, live since November 2008, saw police "conducting a confidential covert proactive operation" in a bid to arrest the most senior members of a gang whose "line of business" involved the supply of class A drugs, firearms, kidnapping, blackmail and grievous bodily harm.
-In 2011, the TMD ranked second on the Met's organised Crime Network matrix, making them the second most harmful gang in the capital.
+In 2011, the TMD ranked second on the Met's Organised Crime Network matrix, making them the second most harmful gang in the capital.
 "TMD members and their associates are regularly attending nightclubs and parties in the London area and when doing so have firearms either on their person or nearby with their associates," a police report from 25 July 2011 said.